What VA Benefits Are Available for Older Veterans?

 If the veteran requires additional medical care, VA may cover the cost of nurse visits.

-Medical Foster Home
+Medical Foster Homes

 A Medical Foster Home is a private residence in which a trained caregiver provides services to a small number of residents.
 Medical Foster Homes are for veterans who require nursing home care but would prefer a non-institutional setting.
-These homes have a caregiver on duty at all times to provide veterans with:

 - Assistance performing activities of daily living, such as bathing and getting dressed